AndysDeepAbstractions/CarND-Behavioral-Cloning-P3/README.md

 following Laps were recorded:

 	*Offroad
-	*Centered Drive Foward
+	*Centered Drive Foreward
-	*Right Side Drive Foreward (with additional Steering offset) *Left Side Drive Foreward (with additional Steering offset) *Centerd Backward
+	*Right Side Drive Foreward (with additional Steering offset) *Left Side Drive Foreward (with additional Steering offset) *Centerd Backward Drive
-	*Centerd Backward with digital steering
+	*Centerd Backward Drive with digital steering
 	*Drive in, out and throu Shadows
 	*Track exit corrections

+a training data example is saved as left_2017_04_29_16_46_10_924.jpg

 ## Model & Training

-The Pi Controller was extended to adapot the target speed with the steering
+The Pi Controller was extended to adapot the target speed with the steering for a kind of more natural drivefeeling

 I experimented with RGB / HSL / HSV and Histogramm enhancemend and end up using HSL HSV together as input.